Charge and Membership

 Title IX Advisory Committee

-Committee Chair: Tonya Edmond, interim co-dean and professor, Brown School
+Committee Chair: Tonya Edmond, professor, Brown School

 Administrative Staff: Jennifer Gibbs, senior project manager, special projects, Office of the Provost